MarcDRuben/Hospital-Medicine/README.md

 ## Part 1.
 Extract EMR data from Epic

 Extract patient EMR data from Epic.
 Requires SQL.
-Code may need to be adapted to institutional differences in Epic.
+Code will need to be adapted to institutional differences in how Epic data is maintained.

 ## Part 2.
 Evaluate 24 h patterns in TREATMENT